-Thousands took to Swiss streets for women’s strike
+Tens of thousands demand equality in Swiss women’s strike

 Switzerland’s attempts to eliminate the gender pay gap are attracting attention worldwide.

-In Zurich, well over 10,000 people marched through the city centre according to the cantonal police – 55,000 according to organisers.
-Many showed a sense of humour.
+In Zurich, well over 10,000 people marched through the city centre, according to cantonal police – 55,000 according to organisers.
+Many showed a sense of humour, with one holding up a sign reading “I’d rather be at the swimming pool”.
+Temperatures in Zurich reached 32°C on Saturday afternoon.

-“I’d rather be at the swimming pool,” read the cardboard sign of one participant who, like many others, was suffering from the heat.
-It was 32 °C in the city centre on Saturday afternoon.

-Around 5,000 people took part in the demonstration in Basel, several thousand in Lucerne, and almost 2,000 in St Gallen, and around 600 in Bellinzona.
+Around 5,000 people demonstrated in Basel, several thousand in Lucerne, 2,000 in St Gallen, and around 600 in Bellinzona.

 Adapted from French by DeepL/dos